Skip to content

 What Are the Types of Roll Slitting Methods?

-At a high level, there are two types of roll slitting methods: log slitting and rewind slitting.
+There are two types of roll slitting methods at a high level: log slitting and rewind slitting.

 log slitting

-The process of log slitting involves less setup, so it’s typically faster than other slitting methods.
-Unfortunately, there are limitations on the width of material for log slitting and constraints on material thickness and tension.
+Log slitting requires less setup, making it generally faster than other slitting methods.
+However, it does have limitations regarding material width and constraints on thickness and tension.

 Rewind slitting is the process of slicing singular layers of material rather than rolls and comprises three different methods: